 Help Us Help Others:

-A three year average study by the U.S. Fire Administration determined the following causes of fatal residential fires:
+A three year average study by the U.S. Fire Administration into the causes of house fires determined the following causes of fatal residential fires:

 • Smoking: 24%